usnistgov/FIPS201/_FIPS201/authentication.md

     from the CHUID if the signature on the biometric data record was generated with the same key as the signature on the CHUID.
 - The cardholder is prompted to perform a biometric capture process to create a new biometric sample.
-- If the new biometric sample elicits a positive biometric verification decision when compared to the biometric data record read from the card, the cardholder is authenticated to be the owner of the card.
+- If the new biometric sample elicits a positive biometric verification decision, the cardholder is authenticated to be the owner of the card.
 - The FASC-N (or UUID) in the CHUID or other data element is compared with the FASC-N (or UUID) in the Signed Attributes field of the external digital signature in the biometric data record.